CanteenApp/Canteen/DOCUMENTATION.md

 ```

 The Grunt config code is stored in the [Gruntfile.js](Gruntfile.js) file.
 There is very little customization in this file and most of it can be understood using the official [Grunt](http://gruntjs.com) documentation and [this guide](https://scotch.io/tutorials/a-simple-guide-to-getting-started-with-grunt).

+### Environments

+There are two `index.html` files: one for the development environment named `dev_index.html` and one for production `index.html`.
+The `dev_index.html` contins the full, un-minified versions of scripts.
+The `index.html` file contains concated and minified files.
+Make sure to make changes to **both** files when making a change to an index page.

 ## Testing